-Behind his throne or arm-chair stood his gun-bearers, shield-bearers, and lance-bearers, and on either side were arranged his chief courtiers, governors of provinces, etc., while outside streamed away the long line of his warriors, beginning with the drummers and gomabeaters.
+Behind his throne or arm-chair, stood his gun-bearers, shield-bearers and lance-bearers, and on either side were arranged his chief courtiers, governors of provinces, etc., while outside streamed away the long line of his warriors, beginning with the drummers and goma-beaters.
 Mtesa asked him many intelligent questions, and Stanley found that this was not his home, but that he had come there with that immense throng of warriors to shoot birds.
-In two or three days, he proposed to return to his capital at Uragara.
+In two or three days, he proposed to return to his capital at Ulagala or Uragara (it is difficult to tell which is right).
 The first day, for Stanley's entertainment, the king gave a grand naval review with eighty canoes, which made quite an imposing display, which the king with his three hundred wives and Stanley viewed from shore.
 The crews consisted of two thousand five hundred men or more.
 The second day, the king led his fleet in person to show his prowess in shooting birds.
 The third day, the troops were exercised at target practice, and on the fourth, the march was taken up for the capital.
 In him Stanley sees the hope of Central Africa.
-He is a natural born king, and tries to imitate the manners, as he understands them, of European monarchs.
+He is a natural born king and tries to imitate the manners, as he understands them, of European monarchs.
 He has constructed broad roads which will be ready for vehicles whenever they are introduced.
-The road they travelled increased from twenty to one hundred and fifty feet as they approached the capital which crowned a commanding eminence overlooking a beautiful country covered with tropical fruit and trees.
-Huts are not very imposing, but a tall flagstaff, and an immense flag, gave some dignity to the surroundings.
+The road they traveled increased from twenty to one hundred and fifty feet as they approached the capital, which crowned a commanding eminence overlooking a beautiful country covered with tropical fruit and trees.
+Huts are not very imposing, but a tall flagstaff and an immense flag gave some dignity to the surroundings